Lucinda Childs: Dance

 In her collaboration with Philip Glass and Sol LeWitt, Dance (1979), the minimalist quality of her choreography is evident.
 In this hour-long piece, the dancers move across the stage in pairs repeating the same balletic, geometric movements for 19 minutes and 55 seconds.
 Then the sequence shifts to a soloist who again, repeats the same combination of movements for 17 minutes.
 Each couple and soloist moves along the stage in a grid-like pattern.
 A projection of a filmed version of Dance (1979) allows the audience to view the piece from multiple angles at once, adding to the sense of a grid and geometric, abstract patterns.

 Dance (1979) was composed of three ensemble sections containing eight dancer or four couples, then there were two soloist sections.
 Childs first took the composition Glass had made and analyzed how the music was constructed and designed her own structure of movement to interact with it.
 Childs choreographed this piece to come together with the music at points, and to counter it at others.
 The two structures were similar but not a true reflection.

 Childs had the couples on stage during this piece as she feels the couples heighten the spatial relations between the dancers and the audience.
 Having two dancers on stage versus one opens up and charges the space with energy.
 The dancers were also accompanied by a film projected on the screen in front of the dancers.
 The dancers were visible from behind the screen, dancing in sync with the dancers in the film.
-The film aspect of this collaboration came from Sol LeWiit.
+The film aspect of this collaboration came from Sol LeWitt.
 In the original staging, the filmed dancers were the same as on stage.
 In the 2014 remount of Dance (1979), the dancers portrayed in the film are the original dancers, while the live performers have changed.
 LeWitt filmed the original dancers from various angles.
 Close-up shots, long shots, and overhead shots were used to create the abstract, almost ghost-like projection.
 The most frequent way to combine the dancers on stage to those in the film was a horizontal split-level, so the couples on stage were dancing along below the film.
 For the solo sections, a vertical split was used to show the front and back of the dancer at the same time.
 Childs describes the use of the projection as the dancers becoming the decor, the scenic element, instead of using a piece of abstract art which was the original suggestion before LeWitt came up with the idea to pair the dancers with a film.